Scalable Unseen Objects 6-DoF Absolute Pose Estimation with Robotic Integration: Methodology

 The point-wise alignment of the reference and query view point clouds in the object coordinate system is visualized in part (D) of Fig.~\ref{framework}.
-Once the point-wise alignment relationship is established, we can directly solve the 6D object pose using the weighted singular value decomposition (WSVD) algorithm as follows: where rotation ${R_{i + 1}}$ and translation ${t_{i + 1}}$ denote the 6D object pose solved from the \emph{i-th} iteration.
+Once the point-wise alignment relationship is established, we can directly solve the 6-DoF object pose using the weighted singular value decomposition (WSVD) algorithm as follows: